gbrls/gbrls.github.io/content/blog/when-things-are-too-smart.md

 The least resistive resistor that I have is a `330Ohm` one, so a single Resistor in parallel would draw `5v/330Ohm = 15.1mA`.
 So through the methods of an advanced technique called trial and error I discoreved that four `330Ohm` resistors do the job.

-Here is what is looks like.
+Here is what it looks like.

 ![image](/gallery/dummy-load.jpeg)